keelungchen/MBIO630_ProjectProposal_Yan/MBIO630_ProjectProposal_Yan.md

 ## Research questions

 1. How is the **morphology of fringing reefs** distributed geographically?
-What are the differences along the parallel and vertical of the latitude?
+What are the differences along the latitude and longitude

-2. Could we estimate the **environmental conditions**, such as SST and wave energy or wave height, by the morphology of fringing reefs?
+2. Could we estimate the **environmental conditions**, such as SST and wave energy, by the morphology of fringing reefs?

 3. Is the morphology of fringing reefs correlated with the **biodiversity**?